April 26, 2018

 The side effects of antidepressant medication can be difficult to manage, especially when they are ongoing.
 TMS, on the other hand, has none of the ongoing side effects of medication treatment.
 Headache and scalp discomfort may be experienced only briefly by some patients.
 TMS is associated with a rare risk of seizure but the likelihood of experiencing a seizure is low, with only 1 seizure recorded per 30,000 treatments.⁶ Overall, the side effects of TMS are minor and short in duration.

 The choice of TMS versus medication will depend on each patient’s needs, medical history, and doctor’s treatment recommendation.
 If you are interested in finding out if TMS is a good treatment option for you, take our quiz.
+You can also learn more about the TMS therapy success rate.

 - Carpenter LL, Janicak PG, Aaronson ST, et al. Transcranial magnetic stimulation (TMS) for major depression: A multisite, naturalistic, observational study of acute treatment outcomes in clinical practice.
 Depress Anxiety.
 2012;29(7):587-96.
 Click Here.
 Accessed March 15, 2018.